 Trump To Take Aim At Utah's National Monuments, Reversing Predecessors' Legacies

-President Trump travels to Utah Monday where he's expected to announce his administration will dramatically shrink the size of the Bears Ears and Grand Staircase-Escalante national monuments.
+President Trump is expected to announce his administration will dramatically shrink the size of the Bears Ears and Grand Staircase-Escalante national monuments when he travels to Utah on Monday.

 The visit caps months of speculation and a controversial review of the boundaries of large national monuments that protect more than 100,000 acres of U.S. public land.
 The review, conducted by Trump's Interior Secretary Ryan Zinke, originally looked at more than two dozen national monuments designated by presidential decree since the 1990s.